-Definition: What is meant by commissioning
+Definition: What is meant by commissioning?

 Commissioning sequence: step by step

 A practical sequence is divided into preparations, technical inspections, function and load tests, documentation, and instruction.
 A structured approach with clear checkpoints has proven effective to avoid subsequent downtime, leakages, or misapplications.
+Defining go-no-go criteria for each phase reduces rework and secures a reproducible quality level.

 Preparations and prerequisites